NCATS-Tangerine/greent/README.md

 # Rosetta

-Rosetta is the data access layer of the Gamma reasoner.
+Rosetta is the knowledge map and service invocation tier of the Gamma reasoner.

 Rosetta coordinates semantically annotated data sources into a metadata graph.
 That graph can be queried to generate programs to perform complex data retrieval tasks.
 It looks like this:
 ![rosetta](https://github.com/NCATS-Gamma/robokop-interfaces/blob/master/rosetta.png)